Josette Molland

 Josette Molland (14 May 1923 – 17 February 2024), also known as Josette Molland-Ilinsky, was a painter and member of the French Resistance in World War II.

 Early life and education

 Molland was born on 14 May 1923 in Bourges.
-She was raised in Lyon, where her family owned a pharmacy.
+She was raised in Lyon, where her family owned a drugstore.

 In 1939, she joined the École nationale supérieure des beaux-arts (School of Fine Arts) in Lyon, despite her parents' disapproval.
 She set up a painting studio above her family's business.